 The world of pro wrestling gave us a lot of gifts in 2019.
 Some might be returned with a full or partial refund in 2020 but for the most part, 2019 was great for pro wrestling fans.

-It was a year of excitement, twists and turns that no one saw coming and the beginning of hopefully a new standard in the business.
+It was a year of excitement, twists and turns that no one saw coming and the beginning of hopefully a new standard in the business which is also now using a free check stubs template creator.
 Not a boom period per se, but a new normal.

 So here are the four greatest gifts we got as wrestling fans in 2019.